Sergiy Gladyr: NBA

 Gladyr was drafted by the NBA team the Atlanta Hawks in the second round of the 2009 NBA draft, with the 49th pick overall.
 He did not play for an NBA summer league team after the draft since the Atlanta Hawks did not field a team, but he did show up for the Hawks rookie mini-camp.
 He played for the Hawks in the NBA Summer League in 2010 and 2013.

 In 2017, his draft rights were traded to the Cleveland Cavaliers.

+National team career

+Youth national teams

+Gladyr represented Ukraine at the youth levels.
+He played at the 2006 FIBA Europe Under-18 Championship, where he averaged 17.3 points, 5.7 rebounds, and 1.3 assists while shooting 39.6% from three-point range.
+He later appeared for the national team at the 2008 FIBA Europe Under-20 Championship in Riga, Latvia, acting as the team's primary offensive option.
+Over 8 tournament games, he averaged 17.1 points, 3.8 rebounds, and 2.4 assists in 29.5 minutes per game.
+He also helped the U20 squad secure a silver medal at the 2007 FIBA Europe Under-20 Championship Division B tournament.